 - What will be the role of Facebook pages, groups and events?

-- How can we ask parents to enrol their children and young adults to camps and such?
+- How can we ask parents to enroll their children and young adults to camps and such?
 Do you need some kind of proof of guardianship?

 - When a union also maintains the register for the local chapters of the union, do the local chapters need to create separate privacy policies?